rishabanand14/inflation-prediction-model/README.md

 ## Results
 The model captures general inflation trends.
 Adding lagged variables improved predictive performance.

+## Limitations

+This model captures general inflation trends but is not highly accurate.
+Inflation is influenced by many complex and nonlinear factors beyond unemployment and interest rates, including external factors such as the COVID-19 pandemic.

+Additionally, linear regression assumes a simple linear relationship and cannot fully capture sudden spikes or structural changes in the data.
+While adding lagged variables improved performance, more advanced models and additional features would be required for higher accuracy.

 ## Technologies
 - Python
 - Pandas